avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 I'm back in the uncomfortable stage at a new job.
 I'm meeting new people, making new impressions, taking on new tech, all the while learning to live in a studio apartment with my best friend.

-We're in the process of making a New York Bucket list and documenting our adventures on the blog plus on Youtube and Instagram.
+We're in the process of making a New York Bucket list and documenting our adventures on the blog.

 Stay tuned!